PEXANE2/azure-docs.tr-tr/articles/role-based-access-control/tutorial-role-assignments-user-powershell.md

 ## <a name="grant-access"></a>Erişim verme

-Kullanıcı erişimi vermek için kullandığınız [yeni AzRoleAssignment](/powershell/module/az.resources/new-azroleassignment) rol atamak için komutu.
+To grant access for the user, you use the [New-AzRoleAssignment](/powershell/module/az.resources/new-azroleassignment) command to assign a role.
 Güvenlik sorumlusunu, rol tanımını ve kapsamı belirtmeniz gerekir.

-1. Kullanarak Kimliğini alın [Get-AzSubscription](/powershell/module/Az.Accounts/Get-AzSubscription) komutu.
+1. Get the ID of your subscription using the [Get-AzSubscription](/powershell/module/Az.Accounts/Get-AzSubscription) command.

     ```azurepowershell
     Get-AzSubscription